qpdf/qpdf/manual/cli.rst

         - create object streams, and compress objects when possible

    Object streams are PDF streams that contain other objects.
-Putting objects in object streams allows the PDF objects themselves to be compressed, which can result in much smaller PDF files.
-Combining this option with :qpdf:ref:`--compression-level` and :qpdf:ref:`--recompress-flate` can often result in creation of smaller PDF files.
+Putting objects into object streams allows the PDF objects themselves to be compressed, which can result in much smaller PDF files.
+Combining this option with :qpdf:ref:`--compression-level` and :qpdf:ref:`--recompress-flate` can often result in the creation of smaller PDF files.

    Object streams, also known as compressed objects, were introduced